goncaloe/nnfx-backtest-c1/README.md

 ![configure indicator](./config_ea.png)
 * Save the file
 * Compile
-* Open MetaTrader4 and open Strategy Tester, select Expert Advisor NNFX_Backtest
+* Open Strategy Tester in MetaTrader4 and select Expert Advisor NNFX_Backtest.ex4
 * Configure like below image and click start button.
-If the indicator is not shown in chart, check if the journal tab if it has any error
+If the indicator is not shown in chart, check if the journal tab shows any error
 ![run ea](./run_ea.png)

 ## Test Other Indicators: